dora-rs/dora-lerobot/robots/aloha/CONFIGURING.md

 - Connect the Follower arm to your computer.
 - Retrieve the device port from the official wizard.
-- Run the wizard with the following command and follow the instructions:
+- Run the configuration tool with the following command and follow the instructions:

 ```bash
 cd dora-lerobot/